 What I Learnt in Canada

-Because I wasn’t treating myself and buying anything I want on a whim, I didn’t become complacent and I truly appreciated when I did splurge on a vanilla latte or a seafood meal.
+Because I wasn’t treating myself and buying anything I wanted on a whim, I didn’t become complacent and I truly appreciated when I did splurge on a vanilla latte or a seafood meal.

 I definitely appreciated the small things in life so much more and I derived a deep sense of satisfaction knowing that I was traveling and LOVING it on such a low budget in a country that is known to be expensive.

-I learnt that couchsurfing and Help X are just incredible resources for travellers and you get so much out of staying and working with locals, including a better understanding of the culture and the type of people within it.
+I learned that Couchsurfing and Help X are just incredible resources for travelers and you get so much out of staying and working with locals, including a better understanding of the culture and the type of people within it.

 I went into this Canada journey with an open mind and a sense of adventure and came away from the experience with incredible memories and a greater appreciation for the little things that make life special.